 Overproduction of tears may be related to several ocular conditions that will signal your tear gland (lacrimal gland) to produce extra tears.
 Causes include:

 Eyelid inflammation (blepharitis)

 The aforementioned conditions can be treated with artificial tears, allergy drops, anti-inflammatory drops, antibiotic drops or ointments, and oral medications.

-Each eyelid has two small openings (puncta), one on the upper lid and one on the lower lid, that lead into a drainage system, which will empty into a sac (lacrimal sac), that ultimately passes through a duct (Nasolacrimal duct), into the nose.
+Each eyelid has two small openings (puncta), one on the upper lid and one on the lower lid, that lead into a drainage system which will empty into a sac (lacrimal sac), that ultimately passes through a duct (Nasolacrimal duct) into the nose.
 Anatomic variations at any point along this passageway can cause excess tearing.
 In addition to tearing, a blockage along the drainage system can cause recurrent infections.
 Symptoms of these infections include warmth and redness in the area in between the eye and nose, purulent discharge, and a pink irritated eye.

-Blockage of the tear drainage system can be confirmed in the office by performing a small non-invasive test in the office where a salt solution is irrigated though the tear drain.
+Blockage of the tear drainage system can be confirmed in the office by performing a small non-invasive test in the office where a salt solution is irrigated through the tear drain.
 Depending on the results, corrective options can be discussed.
 Options to improve drainage may be as simple as starting a regimen of steroid drops, but in certain cases, surgery may be the best option.

 Surgical Options Include: